Danish cooperatives join forces on green protein

 The three agricultural companies DLG, Danish Agro and DLF are now joining forces to establish a protein biorefinery for local production of grass protein with a strong environmental and climate-friendly profile.
-The goal is that grass protein in the long term can replace part of the soy that agriculture uses in animal feed today.
+The goal is that grass protein in the long run can replace part of the soy that agriculture uses in animal feed today

 The project is supported by the Danish business development scheme Green Development and Demonstration Program (GUDP), which in the autumn made a grant of up to DKK 14 million. kr.

 “DLF's plant breeding is targeted to optimize the yields of grassland and exploit the potential for green protein from clover grass and alfalfa.
 Perennial forage crops have a top-notch climate and environmental profile, and if we are able to promote greater use of these crops, we are well on our way to helping agriculture in the green transition, "says Truels Damsgaard, CEO in DLF.

 “Sustainability is high on the agenda at DLG, which is why it is very positive that we, across companies, can join forces on this project, where we aim to create sustainable solutions for the benefit of our customers and owners in agriculture.
 Danish farmers are considered among the world's most sustainable, and agricultural companies must contribute with innovative solutions that enable them to stay in front. "

 Henning Haahr, CEO of Danish Agro, complements:

 “The project is very much in support of the development of protein production in Denmark, and the goal is that we can replace some of the imported proteins with locally produced protein crops, so that we can contribute to reaching the goal of a climate neutral food industry in 2050.
 I am pleased that Danish Agro are helping to move agriculture in an even more sustainable direction. "